Rainbow in a Bag – No Mess Art

 - tape / painters tape

 Trim your cardstock to fit into your plastic zip bag.
 You will be folding the top of the bag over so make sure that the cardstock fits the width.
 Add a heaped teaspoon of paint into the zip bag by holding the plastic away so you don’t mess on it.
-See image below.
+See the image below.

 Press down on the plastic to help the paint off the teaspoon.